 These are an area of land that has been set aside by the city to allow the people of a given neighborhood the ability to grow an urban farm and help build a sustainable communal area.

-These areas will not allow for the processing and butchering of the animals which you will have to do at a third-party processor, but you will be able to raise the rabbits to that point.
+These areas will not allow for the processing and butchering of the animals which you will have to do at a third-party processor.
+However, you will be able to raise the rabbits to that point.

 Now that you have an idea where you can begin your rabbit farm, you will be ready to figure out the set-up.

-If you are using a communal garden, there may already be places build so this next section is really for those that can manage a backyard set-up.
+If you are using a communal garden, there may already be places built so this next section is really for those that can manage a backyard set-up.

 Here are the things you will need to have for a proper rabbit raising farm.